quantum-kite/kite/docs/documentation/calculation.md

-The [`#!python kite.Calculation`][calculation] object carries the information about the to be calculated quantities, the *target functions*.
+The [`#!python kite.Calculation`][calculation] object carries the information about the to-be-calculated quantities, i.e. the *target functions*.
-For this, parameters related to the Chebyshev expansion are included here.
+For this, key parameters of the Chebyshev expansion are included here.
-The parameters are used by [KITEx] to determine the coefficients that are used by [KITE-tools][kitetools] to calculate the required target functions.
+These parameters are used by [KITEx] to determine the spectral expansion coefficients subsequently used by [KITE-tools][kitetools] at the post-processing stage (see [worflow]).
-The parameters given in the [Examples] already have optimized parameters for a standard desktop computer.
+The parameters given in the [Examples] are optimized for a standard desktop computer.

-The target function currently available are:
+The target functions currently available are:

 * [`#!python dos`][calculation-dos]
   : Calculates the global density of states (DOS) as a function of energy.